 “Within a year or maybe a bit more, if we speak about the new era as I often describe it to my friend Shavkat (Uzbekistan President Shavkat Mirziyoyev), we have made even more progress that there was in the past 20 years.
 And I have made a minimum contribution to it.
 This is the achievement of your President.
 He is a smart and talented person who saw the whole world as the prime minister, evaluated the situation not only along the Minsk-Tashkent axis but also in other directions, and did a lot to ensure progress,” the head of state said.
 “I told him about it at the SCO summit.
 It seems to me that other countries in the world and especially post-Soviet states did not manage to do what you have done in international relations having put them on the rails of the economy.
 You have done great progress over these years.
 You have opened your country to the whole world and got maximum benefits form it.”

-Alexander Lukashenko emphasized that the main achievements of Uzbekistan are in the economy.
+Aleksandr Lukashenko emphasized that the main achievements of Uzbekistan are in the economy.
 “Diplomacy, politics are good things.
 It is always good to talk.
 But it is much more important to have tangible results.
 And you have made it.
 This is the greatest achievement of your government.
 The relations between Belarus and Uzbekistan testify to the breakthrough of Uzbekistan on the international arena and in international relations,” the President remarked.

 The head of state spoke in positive terms about the development of bilateral relations and fulfillment of plans.
 The leaders previously agreed that the sides should advance their cooperation before the Presidents’ meeting within the framework of the official visit.

-Alexander Lukashenko remarked that, of course, there are enough problems in any state.
+Aleksandr Lukashenko remarked that, of course, there are enough problems in any state.
 However, he is convinced that Uzbekistan will manage to overcome acute problems within five years because the country has a big human potential, good climatic conditions and is doing its best to modernize the economy and the society.